 I mention this course because you won’t sit without a job in Germany as a doctor, doesn’t matter from which country you come from.
 Nevertheless to get a place in a German university for a medical major is very challenging, without mentioning studying itself.

-Only applicants with best notes will receive a spot (unless its a private university) and only the best of the best foreigners will finish these 6 years of constant learning.
+Only applicants with the best notes will receive a spot (unless it’s a private university) and only the best of the best foreigners will finish these 6 years of constant learning.

 For this reason, many Germans go study medicine in other countries where this process is way easier.

-Engineering had been always German thing, foreigners even think that almost all Germans are engineers.
+Engineering had been always a German thing, foreigners even think that almost all Germans are engineers.